Garth619/wines-by-jennifer/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 36 20170303 =

+* Fix: Remove warning when trying to get file sizes of non-local attachments.
+Of course that will fail.
+* Fix: Non-local attachments, when being copied, retain their GUIDs instead of getting a URL based on the child blog.
+This is useful for retaining CDN urls on attachments.
+* Code: Added prepare_custom_fields() to broadcasting_data in order to help obey the custom field lists when broadcasting taxonomies.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/learndash">LearnDash</a>: New add-on.
+Adds support for the <a href="https://www.learndash.com/">LearnDash LMS</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/wp-all-import/">WP All Import</a> adds support for post updates from Soffly's <a href="http://www.wpallimport.com/">WP All Import Pro</a>.

+Translators!
+The next version of Broadcast will include the new translation __() calls used for translating the plugin online.
+Please contact me if you know anything about how the Wordpress translation management works, so that we can iron out translation migration kinks before they become a problem.

+= 35.9 20170216 =

+* New: Also sync / broadcast term taxonomy metadata.
+This will automatically add support for plugins that store extra data in taxonomy metadata, like venues and organisers in the Calendarize It plugin.
+Developers can look at the terms_and_taxonomies trait to see how it works.
+* Fix: Force setting of exactly the same post dates and modified dates on the children.
+This fixes the child posts sometimes being a second off.
+Also allows for "only if child modified" functionality in the <a href="https://broadcast.plainviewplugins.com/addon/protect-child-properties/">Protect Child Properties add-on</a>.
+* Fix: Do not allow broadcasting to the parent blog.
+This is something that was possible to do via the API.
+* SDK update.
+Removed PHPmailer class.

 = 35.8 20170203 =